-So, how do companies make the right decision – to translate or not, and if so, what exactly?
+So how do companies make the right decision about translations?
+If to translate, what exactly?

 Marketing assets and translations

-There is no need to translate all of the company’s literature for an event or exhibition.
-The exhibition manager, normally responsible for putting the event together, selects the relevant material, after assessing the marketing and sales assets available, such as: company brochures or short pamphlets, website content or maybe just a landing page, social media, presentations, etc…
+There’s no need to translate all of the company’s literature for an event or exhibition.
+The exhibition manager, normally responsible for putting the event together, selects the relevant material after assessing the marketing and sales assets available, such as: company brochures or short pamphlets, website content or maybe just a landing page, social media, presentations, etc…